 Let's have a look on how to stay safe

-Your employer must manage the risk of work-related violence in consultation with workers and safety and health representatives (SHReps).
+Your employer must manage the risk of work-related violence in consultation with workers and health and safety representatives (HSRs).
 The process is known as SAMM.

 Examples of the risk management may include: